ranjangrg/matrixLibrary/README.md

 ```
 Example, for a Matrix holding `unsigned char` type data, enable `#define USE_U_CHAR_MATRIX`.

-Use namespace `Matrix::" to access all the methods and struct.
+Use namespace `Matrix::` to access all the methods and struct.

 ## MatrixStruct
 A typical MatrixStruct has following definition.